Ancient Cities in Israel: 7 Historic Places to Visit

 There are also elegant manor houses and other imposing 19th-century buildings from the Ottoman era.
 Some of them are adorned with fascinating frescoes.
 The city is a significant Muslim city in Israel, and its blend of archaeology, picturesque remains, Middle Eastern culture and history, and its location in the Lower Galilee Valley, makes it a popular tourist destination.

 Besides its numerous churches in the Old City, Nazareth features many gems, such as an ancient Turkish bathhouse, the Greek Orthodox Church of Annunciation, and the White Mosque, serving as both a house of prayer and a museum of Nazareth’s history.
-Finally, it is worth mentioning that Nazareth has plentiful restaurants that prepare authentic local food with delicious flavours and spices belonging to Middle Eastern cuisine.
+Finally, note that Nazareth has plentiful restaurants that prepare authentic local food with delicious flavours and spices belonging to Middle Eastern cuisine.

 Near Nazareth, you can visit Sepphoris (Zippori), which used to be the Roman capital of the Galilee in Israel.
 There are still Roman remains, for example, a colonnade, a mosaic portrait, an amphitheatre, and a Byzantine Synagogue.